This post may contain affiliate links. Please read my disclosure policy for more details.

 That is where another bonus of this spinach arugula salad comes in: simple fresh ingredients, and customizable with your fav add-ins.

-I love adding diced avocado, tomatoes, green onions, olives.
-But you can also add protein of your choice, from boiled eggs to grilled chicken or crispy bacon – if meatless salads are not your things.
+- Protein: You can also add protein of your choice and serve this salad for brunch.
+Think of boiled eggs, grilled salmon, chicken or crispy bacon – if meatless salads are not your things. : )

 I’ve got you covered with this collection of delicious arugula recipes which includes arugula pasta, delicious pizza, and beetroot salad with arugula, pear arugula salad, arugula apple salad, versatile sautéed arugula and arugula frittata.